RedBearAK/xwaykeyz/README.md

 Not at the moment, perhaps never.
 If you're an expert on the BSD kernel's input layers please [join the discussion](https://github.com/RedBearAK/xwaykeyz/issues/46).
 I'm at the very least open to the discussion to find out if this is possible, a good idea, etc...

-**Does this work with Wayland?**

-[Not yet.](https://github.com/RedBearAK/xwaykeyz/issues/27)  This is desires but seems impossible at the moment until there is a standardized system to *quickly and easily* determine the app/window that has input focus on Wayland, just like we do so easily on X11.

 **Is keyszer compatible with [Kinto.sh](https://github.com/rbreaves/kinto)?**